beginning of content

 What causes cardiomyopathy?

-Often the cause is unknown.
-Sometimes it can be inherited — you may have a known family history of cardiomyopathy or you may be the first family member to be diagnosed.
+Sometimes cardiomyopathy is inherited.
+You may have a known family history or you may be the first family member to be diagnosed.
+Genetic causes are among the most common causes of cardiomyopathy.

-You should see your doctor if you or your child are experiencing symptoms, or if you have a family history of cardiomyopathy.
+You should see your doctor as soon as possible if you or your child have symptoms, or if you have a family history of cardiomyopathy.

 How is cardiomyopathy diagnosed?